September 23, 2022

 I only had 10 more kilometers to get to Laredo after this late lunch break, and I had one more big pass to go over before I’d be able to see the ocean again.

-As I climbed up high enough to spot the ocean again, I was pleasantly surprised by how much easier it felt compared to everything I’ve hiked up this point.
+As I climbed up high enough to spot the ocean again, I was pleasantly surprised by how much easier it felt compared to everything I’ve hiked up to this point.
 Perhaps my trail legs are finally starting to get conditioned, despite my litany of various injuries!
 Or maybe Cantabria was just less rugged than the Basque Country.

 Carlos V

 Heading back down out of the mountains toward Laredo, I could feel the blister on the ball of my left foot getting bigger.
 It was moving from the size of a dime to something closer to a quarter now.
-And even though I had a Compeed blister bandage covering it, even that wasn’t enough to completely stop its growth.
+And even though I had a Compeed blister bandage covering it, even that remedy wasn’t enough to completely stop its growth.

 Then I stumbled on a family putting on their own elaborate costumes and fastening their embellished escoffions to their heads.